wsh081/dpcd./README.md

 # Dual-path collaborative distillation

-- This project provides source code for our Dual-path collaborative distillation (DPCD).
+- This project provides the pre-trained weights and testing scripts for our Dual-path collaborative distillation (DPCD).
+Full training code will be released in accordance with the journal's data sharing policy upon manuscript acceptance.

 ## Installation